Robert L. Payton: Hofstra University

 Payton was then named the president of Hofstra University and assumed his post in June 1973.
 After former president and then-chancellor Clifford Lee Lord had gone to the Hudson Institute, chancellors were phased out of the university and Payton had only the board of trustees to deal with.
 In 1973, the Hofstra Law Review had begun publication, the university launched a charter with Phi Beta Kappa, and the first gay rights organization Hofstra United Gays (HUG) was established.
 Payton's tenure started with a plan for Hofstra and the Polytechnic Institute of New York to merge their engineering programs, but remain two separate institutional identities.
 It is unclear if this ever came to fruition, as financial problems would plague the university in 1974.
-These financial issues had almost resulted in the majority termination of all athletic activities at Hofstra, but Payton had only managed to cut the soccer, track, and golf programs form the university despite a $1.8 million university wide deficit.
+These financial issues had almost resulted in the majority termination of all athletic activities at Hofstra, but Payton had managed to cut only the soccer, track, and golf programs form the university despite a $1.8 million university wide deficit.
 In 1975, Hofstra began a partnership with the Jewish Theological Seminary of America to offer classes in Judaism, to which Payton responded that it is best for students to "...make each student sensitively aware of a culture other than her or his own".
 However, with another $1.4 million deficit and a cut of over 111 staff members, trustees had felt that Payton "didn't feel as heavily comfortable with the heavily financial orientation of his position" and thus resigned on June 18, 1976.

 Later career and philanthropy

 After his resignation from Hofstra, Payton wrote an article in the New York Times stating what plans should be put in action for higher education to survive.
 Those included possible merger scenarios, fundraising and endowment increasing efforts, facility reallocation, and gaining more research opportunities from government and business partnerships.
 In 1986 he served as president of the Exxon Education Foundation.
-After, he returned to Indiana and became a professor of philanthropy and served as the Director of the Center on Philanthropy in 1988-1993 at the Indiana University–Purdue University Indianapolis.
+After, he returned to Indiana and became a professor of philanthropy and served as the Director of the Center on Philanthropy in 1988–1993 at the Indiana University–Purdue University Indianapolis.